 13 LinkedIn Profile Tips for College Students

-Spring is job-hunting season for millions of college students all over the country.
-If you’re in the market, whether it’s for a summer gig or something bigger, you’d be wise to join LinkedIn.
+Every new school year kicks off a new job hunt for millions of college students all over the country.
+If you’re ready to join in, whether it’s to look for a summer gig or something bigger, you’d be wise to join LinkedIn.

 The job search and social networking giant claims more than 40 million students and recent college graduates.
 And with more than 150 million members from the U.S., LinkedIn is a great place to make career-advancing connections.

 Creating an effective LinkedIn profile is the best way to put yourself ahead of the job-seeking hordes.
-It gives an especially big boost for college students, because LinkedIn lets you establish your professional bona fides to employers even if you do not have a lot of career experience.
+It gives an especially big boost to college students because LinkedIn lets you establish your professional bona fides to employers even if you do not have a lot of career experience.

 With that in mind, here are 13 pointers to help you get started—and get noticed.